- Role of Multiple Session Chairs for a Research Conference

 Role of Session Chair in Maintaining Session Schedule

 In order to keep the session on schedule and provide each presenter equal time, it is crucial for the session chair to make sure that presentations don’t exceed their given time.
-Here are some tips for preventing a presentation from going over their allotted time:
+Here are some tips for preventing a presentation from going over its allotted time:

 Send out the schedule: Make sure the presenters are aware of the schedule and the time constraints for their presentations before the session.